mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

  > “Opinion is really the lowest form of human knowledge.
 It requires no accountability, no understanding.
 The highest form of knowledge… is empathy, for it requires us to suspend our egos and live in another’s world.
 It requires profound purpose larger than the self kind of understanding.” ― Bill Bullard

-A software developer is primarily a problem solver who utilizes technology to implement a solution.
-Developers are fantastic at educating themselves on technology and project methodologies; however, decomposing a problem and being able to distill what is important from what is not will enable a good developer to become a great one.
-You should spend as much time in the problem space as you do in the solution space.

-Just as a useful model is derived over a series of iterations, so too must a problem space be refined to reveal the true intent behind a stakeholder’s vision.
-Listening and drawing the why as well as the what and when from stakeholders is a skill that developers should practice just as they practice coding katas.
-Code is a product of DDD, not the process; you can solve problems without having a technical solution.
+Be wary of business users asking for enhancements to existing software, because they will often give you requirements that are based on the constraints of the current systems rather than what they really desire.
+Ask yourself how often you have engaged with a user to really understand the motivation behind a requirement.
+Have you understood the why behind the what?
+Once you share and understand the real needs of a customer, you can often present a better solution.
+Customers are usually surprised when you engage them like this, quickly followed by the classic line: “Oh, really?
+I didn’t know you could do that!”
+Remember: You are the enabler.
+Don’t blindly follow the user’s requirements.
+Business users may not be able to write effective features or effectively express goals.
+You must share and understand the underlying vision and be aware of what the business is trying to achieve so you can offer real business value.

- * Requirements assume someone has all the answers - this is a massive fallacy.
+Requirements assume someone has all the answers - this is a massive fallacy.
 Not about getting requirement.
 Remove problems with business counterparts or show art of the possible, look for opportunities.
- * Be accountable, don't be lazy - Don’t delegate solution design to the business.
+Be accountable, don't be lazy - Don’t delegate solution design to the business.
 It’s not someone else’s problem, it’s yours.
- * IT is the business
- * Domain experts are not system experts.
+Domain experts are not system experts.
 Learn and discover with them.
-IT + Domain experts + decision makers = solutions
- * If you not making a difference then what are you doing
- * Be empowered
- * Domain experts are not system experts.
-Learn and discover with them
- * IT + Domain experts + decision makers = solutions
- * Don’t settle for meetings without meaning and that won’t progress your understanding.
-Get decisions made.
- * I have often found it the case that domain experts don’t know how current system.
+IT + Domain experts + decision makers = solutions.
+I have often found it the case that domain experts don’t know how current system.
 They are domain experts, experts in there fields, but not business process engineers, not systems experts

+### Collaborate with the Domain Expert on the Most Interesting Parts

+The collaboration between the business and the development team is an essential aspect of DDD and one that is crucial to the success of a product under development.
+However, it is important to seek out those who are subject matter experts in the domain you are working in and who can offer you deeper insight into the problem area.
+DDD refers to these subject matter experts as domain experts.
+The domain experts are the people who deeply understand the business domain from its policies and workows, to its nuisances and idiosyncrasies.
+They are the experts within the business of the domain; they will rarely, if ever, have the title of domain expert.
+Instead, look for the product owners, users, and anyone who has a great grasp and understanding for the domain you are working in regardless of title.

+When picking scenarios to model, don’t go for the low-hanging fruit; ignore the simple management of data.
+Instead, go for the hard parts—the interesting areas deep within the core domain.
+Focus on the parts of the product that make it unique; these will be hard or may need clarification.
+Time spent in this area will be well served, and this is exactly why collaboration with domain experts is so effective.
+Using domain experts’ time to discuss simple create, read, update, and delete (CRUD) operations will soon become boring, and the domain expert will quickly lose interest and time for you.
+Modeling in the complicated areas that are at the heart of the product is exactly what the principles of DDD were made for.

 ### Learn to Facilitate Problem exploration